tanyipeng834/StudySmart/client/README.md

 <br>

 **4. The timetable below is customisable where users drag and hold the desired time slot, a modal appears for them to input a certain activity during that timeframe.
-A popup will be displayed for the users to input the subject and day that the selected time frame is for and colour in which they want the timetable section to be.**
+The users can input the subject and day that the selected time frame is for and colour in which they want the timetable section to be.**
   <img src="https://github.com/tanyipeng834/WAD-2---PROJECT/blob/148474a8276569a374c0ac9043b2b8fca1899576/client/public/timetable%20modal.png" width="900" height="650"/>
 <br>
   <br>